 The difference between 6 percent and 7 percent doesn’t sound like much.
 But the difference between doubling your money in 12 years versus doubling your money in 10.3 years sounds a lot more significant.

-As a side note, the Rule of 72 assumes that your money “compounds annually” – a fancy way of saying that once a year, your interest gets added to your principal and the entire amount is reinvested.
+As a side note, the Rule of 72 assumes that your money “compounds annually” – a term which means that once a year, your interest gets added to your principal and the entire amount is reinvested.

 (Interest is the money you’ve earned; principal is the money you’ve started with.)